Lee Trevino: Early life

 Trevino was born in Garland, Texas, into a family of Mexican ancestry.
 He was raised by his mother, Juanita Trevino, and his grandfather, Joe Trevino, a gravedigger.
 Trevino never knew his father, Joseph Trevino, who left when his son was small.
 During his childhood, Trevino occasionally attended school and worked to earn money for the family.
 At age 5, he started working in the cotton fields.

-Trevino was introduced to golf when his uncle gave him a few golf balls and an old golf club.
-He then spent his free time sneaking into nearby country clubs to practice and began as a caddie at the Dallas Athletic Club, near his home.
-He soon began caddying full-time.
-Trevino left school at age 14 to go to work.
-He earned $30 a week as a caddie and shoe shiner.
-He was also able to practice golf since the caddies had three short holes behind their shack.
-After work, he would hit at least 300 balls.
+Trevino was introduced to golf by an uncle who gave him a few golf balls and an old golf club.
+He spent his free time sneaking into nearby country clubs to practice and began as a caddying at the Dallas Athletic Club, near his home, soon working there full-time.
+He left school at 14 to work earning $30 a week as a caddie and shoe shiner.
+The caddies had access to three short holes behind their shack, where he practiced after work, hitting at least 300 balls a day.
 Many of these practice shots were struck from the bare ground with very little grass (known locally as 'Texas hardpan') and often in very windy conditions.
 It is this that is widely believed to be the reason Trevino developed his extremely distinct, unique (many would say unorthodox), and compact swing method, which he went on to develop with tremendous effect.
 A very pronounced controlled "fade" was his signature shot, although he had many other shot types in his repertoire and he is, still to this day, remembered as one of the very finest shot-makers of all time.

 When Trevino turned 17 in December 1956, he enlisted in the United States Marine Corps, and served four years as a machine gunner and was discharged in December 1960 as a corporal with the 3rd Marine Division.
 He spent part of his time playing golf with Marine Corps officers.
 He played successfully in Armed Forces golf events in Asia, where one rival was Orville Moody, who would follow Trevino to the PGA Tour in the late 1960s.